sdss/LVM_Enclosure_PLC/README.md

 - Upload new PDFs to Documentation

 # Branches
-* Main: Flight code deployed on the PLC.
+* Main: Code deployed on the PLC.

 PLC code has been written using Do-more Designer 2.9.